 Aspirin and Protectins

-An additional pathway for the synthesis of Protectins occurs in response to aspirin treatment, that is, acetylsalicylic acid, and to its effect on COX-2 catalytic activity, as seen above.
-The acetylated enzyme catalyzes the insertion of oxygen at position 15 of docosahexaenoic acid, but with R– rather than S-configuration.
-Therefore, DHA is converted to 17R-HpDHA, and not to 17S-HpDHA, and all the derived Protectins, called aspirin-triggered protectins or AT-protectins and synthesized according to the metabolic pathways described above, have the R configuration at position 17.
+An additional pathway for the synthesis of Protectins occurs in response to aspirin treatment, and to its effect on COX-2 catalytic activity.
+The acetylated enzyme catalyzes the insertion of oxygen at position 17 of docosahexaenoic acid, but with R– rather than S-configuration.
+Therefore, DHA is converted to 17R-HpDHA, and not to 17S-HpDHA, and all the derived Protectins, called aspirin-triggered protectins or AT-protectins and synthesized according to the pathways described above, have the R configuration at position 17.

 - the racemic mixture of 10R/S,17R-diHDHA and 16R/S,17R-diHDHA;

-Note: COX-2 can also catalyze the oxidation of arachidonic acid to form 15R-HETE.
-In turn 15R-HETE is converted to Lipoxins, the first lipid mediators to initiate the inflammation-resolution process.
+COX-2 can also catalyze the oxidation of arachidonic acid to form 15R-HETE.
+In turn, 15R-HETE is converted to Lipoxins, the first lipid mediators to initiate the resolution of inflammation.

-D-series Resolvins or RvDs are a family of molecules derived from docosahexaenoic acid and composed of six molecules designated RvD1 through RvD6.
-They show many beneficial effects such as anti-inflammatory, neuroprotective and proresolving actions.
+D-series Resolvins or RvDs are a family of compounds composed of six molecules designated RvD1 through RvD6.
+They exhibit many beneficial effects such as anti-inflammatory, neuroprotective and proresolving activities

-D-series Resolvins have six double bonds of which, in RvD1 and RvD2, four are conjugated to form a E,E,Z,E and E,Z,E,E conjugated tetraene, respectively.
+D-series Resolvins have six double bonds of which, in RvD1 and RvD2, four are conjugated to form a E,E,Z,E and E,Z,E,E conjugated tetraene motif, respectively.

-Another distinctive feature is that RvDs are, with the exclusion of RvD5 and RvD6, tri-hydroxylated molecules.
-Furthermore, like Protectins, they have a hydroxyl group at position 17, also in this case, due to the conversion of docosahexaenoic acid to the intermediate 17S-hydroxyperoxide-DHA, in a reaction catalyzed by 15-lipoxygenase, that is, Protectin and Resolvin synthesis pathways share the first step.
+Another distinctive feature is that RvDs are, with the exclusion of RvD5 and RvD6, trihydroxylated compounds.
+Furthermore, like Protectins, they have a hydroxyl group at position 17, also in this case, due to the conversion of docosahexaenoic acid to the intermediate 17S-hydroxyperoxide-DHA, in a reaction catalyzed by 15-lipoxygenase, namely, Protectin and Resolvin synthesis pathways share the first step.

 Below, the successive steps leading to the synthesis of the six D-series Resolvins.

-- 17S-HpDHA is reduced to 17S-hydroxy-DHA, in a reaction catalyzed by a peroxidase.
+- 17S-Hydroperoxy-DHA is reduced to 17S-hydroxy-DHA, in a reaction catalyzed by a peroxidase.

 - 17S-Hydroxy-DHA is converted to 4S-hydroperoxy, 17S-hydroxy-DHA and 7S-hydroperoxy, 17S-hydroxy-DHA, respectively.
 The reaction is catalyzed by 5-lipoxygenase.

-- In the next step, the two former intermediates are converted to 4S,5S-, and 7S,8S-epoxy-17S-hydroxy-DHA respectively.
+- In the next step, the two intermediates are converted to 4S,5S-, and 7S,8S-epoxy, 17S-hydroxy-DHA, respectively.
 Epoxide synthesis is due to the 5-lipoxygenase epoxide generating activity.

-- The hydrolysis of the epoxides, catalyzed by a hydrolase, leads to the formation of the D-series Resolvin 1 to 4: respectively RvD1 and the epimer RvD2 from 7S,8S-epoxy-DHA and RvD3 and the RvD4 epimer from 4S,5S-epoxy-17S-hydroxy-DHA.
+- The hydrolysis of the epoxides, catalyzed by a hydrolase, leads to the formation of the D-series Resolvin 1 to 4: RvD1 and the epimer RvD2 from 7S,8S-epoxy, 17S-hydroxy-DHA, and RvD3, and the RvD4 epimer from 4S,5S-epoxy, 17S-hydroxy-DHA.

-Note: also EPA can be converted enzymatically to a family of molecules termed E-series Resolvins or RvEs.
+Note: also EPA can be converted enzymatically to a family of compounds called E-series Resolvins or RvEs.
 D and E nomenclatures derives from DHA and EPA, respectively.

 Resolvin conjugates in tissue regeneration

-As seen for Maresins and Protectins, D-series Resolvins can react with glutathione to form a family of molecules called Resolvin conjugates in tissue regeneration or RCTRs.
+Like Maresins and Protectins, D-series Resolvins can react with glutathione to form a family of compounds called Resolvin conjugates in tissue regeneration or RCTRs.